learn-co-curriculum/dsc-pca-and-digital-image-processing-lab/README.md

-## Refit a Model on the Compressed Dataset
+## Refit a model on the compressed dataset

 Now, refit a classification model to the compressed dataset.
 Be sure to time the required training time, as well as the test and training accuracy.